Enter your ZIP to

 • Wood or metal shingles: 30 to 50 years

-A roof overlay (installing new shingles over old ones) costs less but isn’t always recommended.
+roof overlay (installing new shingles over old ones) costs less but isn’t always recommended.
 While it saves on labor costs, it can shorten the new roof’s lifespan and hide underlying damage.

 Many homeowners finance their new roof through home improvement loans or personal loans.
-There are also government grants or rebates available when you choose energy efficient options for roofing.
+There are also government grants or rebates available when you choose energy-efficient options for roofing.

 You can also ask your roofing contractor for financial plans as most of them provide financing and may have promotions and discounts available.